 Your offer letter and the financial booklet would have indicated whether your programme is UGC-funded

-If you need a statement at any time you can request one from the Student Accountant at email@example.com
+If you need a statement at any time you can request one from the Bursary or by email at firstname.lastname@example.org

 All fees are set by University Council and are subject to revision every year.